 To edit or remove any goal that has previously been set, click into the team name and select “Edit a goal.”
 The drop down will include all goals you currently have set for the team.
 Once you select a metric, you will see and be able to adjust the goal, timeframe and filters.
 If you want to remove the goal completely, select the “Remove Goal” button on the bottom left.

 Team goal setting

 Goals can be set at the individual or team level.
 A goal set from the team's profile page will set the same goal for all members of that team.
-When setting a goal for a team, Atrium will tell you that team's historical average on the metric you're setting the goal for.
+When setting or changing goals for a team, Atrium will override any adjustments made at an individual’s level.

 The majority of goals in Atrium, and all goals against things you can count (e.g., bookings, meetings created), will ramp for new reps, so their goals will start low and increase as they become more tenured.
 The goals that do not ramp are ones like Contacts Touched per Account, where reps shouldn't need time to build up to a target.
 If you have a question as to what fully-ramped goals are translating to for a specific individual, you can view that individual's profile page to see their goals.
 Here's a video explaining that in more detail:

 Atrium sets an expected time to full productivity that is customized by role for reach metric.
 When looking at a goal from the profile page of a ramping rep, ramping goals will have a (ramping) designation next to the goal name.
 Hovering over that designation will give you insight into how long the ramping period is for this rep, how far they are into ramp and what their adjusted goal is as a result.